0dbtech/mongo-news-scraper2/README.md

-# mongo-news-scraper2
+Tech News Scaper

-News article web scraper with MongoDB.
+Technologies Used